tarantool/cartridge-cli/README.md

 ### Building an application

-You can call `cartridge build` command to build application locally.
+You can call `cartridge build [<path>]` command to build application locally.
 It can be useful for local development.

+This command requires one argument - path to the application.
+By default - it's `.` (current directory).

 These steps will be performed on running this command: